mudasar187/Enterprise_Exam2018/README.md

         - If you run without tests and your computer supports hyperthreading you can optimize the installment process by doing this cmd instead `mvn -T 2C clean install -DskipTests`.
 3. Run `docker-compose up` you can add `-d` flag for detach mode.
 4. Run the DefaultData script, as described in this file [Default Data](docs/defaultdata.md)
+    - After this there are two available users, one admin and one user. if you want to make a new admin user you need to insert this key/value pair in the create registrationDto: `"secretPassword": "2y12wePwvk5P63kb8XqlvXcWeqpW6cNdbY8xPn6gazUIRMhJTYuBfvW6"` together with the rest of the user information.
+    - login details for admin is: `admin/admin`
+    - login details for user is `foo/foo`
 5. Visit the application on [localhost:8080](http://localhost:8080)
 6. Enjoy :)

 **Run individual modules** <br/>
 Since this is a microservice application, you can run each component/module individually, but with limited functionality.
 No communication with other external components/modules will work. <br/>
-Ex.
-If you want to create a new NowPlaying, the service needs to get information from a Cinema and Room to fill inn the seats available.
+Ex. if you want to create a new NowPlaying, the service needs to get information from a Cinema and Room to fill inn the seats available.
 This connection is mocked in the tests, but if you try to do a POST request directly to the service without running the cinema module as well this will fail with a 503. <br/>
 If you really want to run an component independently you can run the **LocalApplicationRunner** that is located in the the test folder for following modules: Cinema, CreditCard, Movie, Order, User.
-Eureka can also be ran seperatly, but this runner is licated in its main kotlin folder.
+Eureka can also be ran seperatly, but this runner is located in its main folder.

 ## How to test application
 Every module contains unit tests for testing each service in isolation.
 When you install the application with `mvn clean install` these tests will run automatically.